Breast Health with a Difference

 Thermography is preventive health assessment tool, which can help you and your practitioner identify metabolic changes early and can warn us of the development of breast disease at the earliest possible time and is useful for those women who seek a non-invasive and non-radiation option to regular breast screening or as an addition to other screening tests, like ultrasound and mammography.

 Medical Thermography, to date, is the only test available that looks at function rather than structure, monitors your breast health by looking for any irregular or abnormal blood flow in the breasts and can show us any thermal changes between each screening.
-An abnormal blood flow in one particular area could indicate the development of malignancy, because a tumour needs a blood supply to feed it.
+An abnormal blood flow (neo-vascularity) in one particular area is a strong indicator for the development of malignancy, because a tumour needs a blood supply to feed it.
 This process is usually visible earlier with thermal imaging compared to when a mammogram can “see” a tumour.
 Mammography visualises the end of a disease process and can show tumours only when they are well established.

 Besides looking for this unusual blood supply, we can monitor general changes, like fibrocystic activity, hormone activity (usually caused by oestrogen dominance), lymph congestion or inflammatory processes, like inflammatory breast cancer, a type of cancer that does not show up on a mammogram, because there are no lumps.